Lake Nipigon: Etymology

-In the Jesuit Relations the lake is called lac Alimibeg, and was subsequently known as Alemipigon or Alepigon.
+In the Jesuit Relations (the chronicles of the Jesuit missions in New France), the lake is called Lac Alimibeg, and was subsequently known as Alemipigon or Alepigon.
 In the 19th century it was frequently spelled as Lake Nepigon.
 This may have originated from the Ojibwe word Animbiigoong, meaning 'at continuous water' or 'at waters that extend [over the horizon].'
 Though some sources claim the name may also be translated as 'deep, clear water,' this description is for Lake Temagami.
-Today, the Ojibwa bands call Lake Nipigon Animbiigoo-zaaga'igan.
+Today, the Ojibwe bands call Lake Nipigon Animbiigoo-zaaga'igan.

 The 1778 Il Paese de' Selvaggi Outauacesi, e Kilistinesi Intorno al Lago Superiore map by John Mitchell identifies the lake as Lago Nepigon and its outlet as F. Nempissaki.
-In the 1807 map A New Map of Upper & Lower Canada by John Cary, the lake was called Lake St Ann or Winnimpig, while the outflowing river as Red Stone R. Today, the Red Rock First Nation located along the Nipigon River still bears the "Red Stone" name.
-In the 1827 map Partie de la Nouvelle Bretagne. by Philippe Vandermaelen, the lake was called L. Ste Anne, while the outflowing river as R. Nipigeon.
+In the 1807 map A New Map of Upper & Lower Canada by John Cary, the lake was called Lake St. Ann or Winnimpig, while the out flowing river as Red Stone R. Today, the Red Rock Indian Band located along the Nipigon River still bears the "Red Stone" name.
+In the 1827 map Partie de la Nouvelle Bretagne. by Philippe Vandermaelen, the lake was called L. St. Anne, while the out flowing river as R. Nipigeon.
 In the 1832 map North America sheet IV.
-Lake Superior. by the Society for the Diffusion of Useful Knowledge, the lake was called St Ann or Red L., while the outflowing river as Neepigeon and the heights near the outlet of the Gull River as Neepigon Ho.
+Lake Superior. by the Society for the Diffusion of Useful Knowledge, the lake was called St Ann or Red L., while the out flowing river as Neepigeon and the heights near the outlet of the Gull River as Neepigon Ho.
 By 1883, maps such as Statistical & General Map of Canada by Letts, Son & Co., consistently began identify the lake as Lake Nipigon.